 I conduct human-centered research, where I:

-My work combines techniques from human-computer interaction, machine learning, data science, and psychology to understand how people navigate daily life, model human behaviors using multimodal data with attention to their social impact, and design AI systems that address real-world needs.
+My work combines techniques from human-computer interaction, machine learning, data science, and psychology to understand how people navigate daily life, model human behaviors using multimodal data with attention to their societal impact, and design AI systems that address real-world needs.
 My ultimate goal is to create systems that are not only technically robust but also genuinely responsive to the diverse needs of individuals—ensuring technology serves as a meaningful and supportive part of everyday life.

 Hover over or click on each card to learn more about my research.